AvaProtocol/OAK-docs/_docs/governance-batching-proposals.md

 ---
-title: Batching proposals
+title: Batching Proposals
-subtitle: Learn how to batch governance calls using Polkadot.js and can be used for proposals, council motions, and external proposals.
+subtitle: Learn how to batch governance calls using Polkadot.js to speed up process of public and external proposals.
 author: christian
 tags: [governance]
 ---